The Most Dangerous Game

-"The Most Dangerous Game", also published as "The Hounds of Zaroff", is a short story by Richard Connell, first published in Collier's on January 19, 1924, with illustrations by Wilmot Emerton Heitland.
-The story features a big-game hunter from New York City who falls from a yacht and swims to what seems to be an abandoned and isolated island in the Caribbean, where he is hunted by a Russian aristocrat.
-The story is inspired by the big-game hunting safaris in Africa and South America that were particularly fashionable among wealthy Americans in the 1920s.
+"The Most Dangerous Game" (also published as "The Hounds of Zaroff") is a short story by American writer Richard Connell, first published in Collier's on January 19, 1924, with illustrations by Wilmot Emerton Heitland.
+The story features an American big-game hunter who falls from a ship and swims to a mysterious Caribbean island where he is hunted by a Russian aristocrat.
+The story is inspired by the big-game hunting safaris fashionable among wealthy Americans in the 1920s.

-The story has been adapted numerous times, most notably as the 1932 RKO Pictures film The Most Dangerous Game, starring Joel McCrea, Leslie Banks and Fay Wray, and for a 1943 episode of the CBS Radio series Suspense, starring Orson Welles.
-It has been called the "most popular short story ever written in English."
-Upon its publication, it won the O. Henry Award.

-"The Most Dangerous Game" entered the public domain in the United States in 2020.
+It has been called the "most popular short story ever written in English" and won the O. Henry Award shortly after its publication.
+The story has been adapted many times for film, radio, and television.
+It entered the public domain in the United States in 2020.

-Summary
+Plot

-Big-game hunter Sanger Rainsford and his friend Whitney are traveling by ship to the Amazon rainforest for a jaguar hunt.
-After a discussion about the nearby Ship-Trap Island, which has an evil reputation among sailors, Whitney goes to bed while Rainsford stays on deck to smoke his pipe.
-Hearing gunshots in the distance, he rushes to the rail for a better look and accidentally falls overboard.
-Rainsford swims to Ship-Trap and finds an opulent chateau inhabited by two Cossacks: the owner, General Zaroff, and his gigantic deaf-mute servant, Ivan.
+Sanger Rainsford, a big-game hunter from New York City, and his friend Whitney are traveling by yacht to the Amazon rainforest for a jaguar hunt.
+After a discussion about the nearby Ship-Trap Island, a mysterious island in the Caribbean with an ominous reputation among sailors, Whitney goes to bed while Rainsford stays on deck to smoke his pipe.
+Hearing gunshots in the distance, Rainsford rushes to the rail for a better look but accidentally falls overboard.
+He swims to Ship-Trap Island and finds an opulent château inhabited by two Cossacks: the owner, General Zaroff, and his gigantic deaf-mute servant, Ivan.